MEGAN5 - MEtaGenome ANalyzer

 - Color management: MEGAN5 always assigns the same colors to the same entities across different windows and datasets.
 The program uses built-in palette, however, the user can interactively chance any choice.

-HIgh throughput analysis using PAUDA
+High-throughput analysis using PAUDA or DIAMOND

 To prepare a dataset for use with MEGAN, one must first compare the given reads against a database of reference sequences, for example by performing aBLASTX search against the NCBI-NR database.
 The file of reads and the resulting BLAST file can then be directly imported into MEGAN and the program will automatically calculate a taxonomic classification of the reads and also, if desired, a functional classification, using either the SEED or KEGG classification, or both.
 The results can be interactively viewed and inspected.
 Multiple datasets can be opened simultaneously in a single comparative document that provides comparative views of the different classifications.